yemoalakija/Blog/README.md

 ## Technical

 * Inspiration regarding this project was taken from Django Walkthrough project and personal vibes to always wanting to create a blog website.
+* There are still more functions I will continue to explore and improve on this project in the future.

 # Acknowledgements